alienlebarge/alienlebargech-v3/src/_content/bookmarks/2019-07-13-pocket-operations-a-portable-collection-of.md

 - Music
 - book
 ---
-&gt; This is a small booklet of drum machine patterns.
+> This is a small booklet of drum machine patterns.